 Thirty years later, millions annually display their red ribbons, which have come to symbolize commitments to living healthy, drug-free lives that reduce the demand for illegal drugs — and the violence that accompanies them.
 This year’s theme is “Life Is Your Journey, Travel Drug Free.”

 Last month, the Orange County Board of Education endorsed Red Ribbon Week with a resolution that affirmed the importance of schools and communities launching unified and visible drug prevention programs.
 Board members also encouraged the commitment of time and resources to ensure the success of Red Ribbon Week and other year-round prevention strategies.

-Lastly, a quick footnote to the story of Enrique “Kiki” Camarena.
+And one final footnote to the story of Enrique “Kiki” Camarena.
 According to the Red Ribbon Week website, Camarena’s mother initially tried to dissuade him from joining the federal Drug Enforcement Administration.
 Yet Kiki believed he had found his calling.

 “I’m only one person,” he reportedly said, “but I want to make a difference.”

 A version of this story was originally published on Oct.
 23, 2017.